apache/gravitino/docs/security/access-control.md

 A metadata object to which access can be granted.
 Unless allowed by a grant, access is denied.
 Every securable object resides within a logical container in a hierarchy of containers.
 The top container is the metalake.
-You can understand that metalake a customer organization.
 Catalogs are under the metalake.
 Catalogs represent different kinds of data sources.
 Schemas are under the catalog.
 There are tables, topics, or filesets under the schema.